dweb-camp-2019/organizing/notes/2019-04-05-kick-off-week/README.md

 Global Fellows can become the bridges between the decentralized protocol builders and the global users.
 We also spoke a lot about building _meaningful engagement_ for the Global Fellows who attend, and how to move to a culture that values diverse skill sets and perspectives beyond the knowledge of technology.

-Building upon the process employed at the Decentralized Web Summit 2018, we went through a list of 300+ invitees compiled by various contributors last year, next our 2019 organizers added to that list, with the goal to invite individuals who can help foster the inclusive space that we want.
+Building upon the process employed at the Decentralized Web Summit 2018, we went through a list of 300+ invitees compiled by various contributors last year; next our 2019 organizers added to that list, with the goal to invite individuals who can help foster the inclusive space that we want.
 We are engaging in an ongoing process to come up with a list of individuals to whom we will  reach out to participate at Camp 2019.

 This post captures only part of the discussions that led to the drafting and outcomes of our _Camp Pillars_; you can look at our [current draft](https://github.com/dweb-camp-2019/communication/issues/7) for details and add comments.